 Chances are, your home’s hot water is being provided by a hot water tank right now.
 But over the last few years, tankless water heaters have been getting more and more attention.
-This is due to their promise of “endless hot water”, lower energy bills, and government incentives (until the end of December, FortisBC is offering rebates of up to $500 on their installation).
+This is due to their promise of “endless hot water”, lower energy bills, and government incentives .(a FortisBC rebate of up to $1000 is currently available)

 But which one is right for you?
 That depends on several factors, such as your budget and hot water requirements.

 Unlike a hot water tank, which stores a lot of hot water and heats it slowly over time, a tankless system heats up the water as you use it.
 Since water isn’t always being heated up even when none is being used, they are more efficient.

 According to a recent CMHC study, tankless water heaters use 46% less energy than hot water tanks on average.
 However, with the current low price of natural gas, it will take over 10 years for the additional cost of a tankless water heater to be recovered.

 Although tankless water heaters never run out of hot water, they can only provide so much at one time.
 It takes a lot more power to heat up water instantly than it takes to do it gradually, and only higher end tankless units have the capacity to provide hot water for multiple showers or appliances simultaneously.

 Tankless units also don’t provide hot water as quickly.
 Whereas a hot water tank can supply hot water in a few seconds, it typically takes about 20 seconds for tankless units to heat up water.
 In some cases, it can take as much as a minute.
 A few newer models keep a small store of hot water to eliminate this problem.

 Hot water tanks are usually constructed of non-stainless steel and do not last particularly long.
 According to an Appliance Magazine survey, the average gas hot water tank lasts for 9 years.